 The Waiwhetu Stream corridor is classified as ‘Reserve’ by HCC.
 Maintenance of HCC reserves is ultimately the responsibility of HCC.
 The stream bed to bankfull is the responsibility of GWRC.

-FRIENDS OF WAIWHETU STRAM OBJECTIVES FROM THEIR TERMS OF REFERENCE:
+FWS OBJECTIVES FROM THEIR TERMS OF REFERENCE:

-Friends of Waiwhetu will monitor the achievements and participate in the development and implementation of:
+FWS will monitor the achievements and participate in the development and implementation of:

 The Waiwhetu Stream Floodplain Management Plan including the resource consents for construction, operations and maintenance, walkovers, the ecological strategy.